 This was a life changing experience for all of us.
 I changed careers from being an educator to being an educational consultant as he grew into a wonderful young man.
 As he turns 30 years old, I turn to another big life altering decision of transitioning towards retirement!
 Happy birthday dear son.
 You have taught us so much.

-May Peach, M.Ed
+Written by May Peach, M.Ed